chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

             <integer>1800</integer>

-and write how many seconds you want as interval to turn off screen and save the file
+and write how many seconds you want as interval to turn off screen and save the file.

+Hope it works for you!
+It works like a charm for me :)